Skip to main content

 “…instead of the Psalms they [the Marcionites] have made themselves hymns for their services.”

-It has been theorized the apocryphal ‘Odes to Solomon’ were originally these Marcionite psalms that were composed in Greek by Marcion and his disciples, but later due to their popularity, they were expanded upon and interpolated in a similar manner to how the Evangelicon was later transformed into the Gospel of Luke.
+It has been theorized the apocryphal ‘Odes to Solomon’ were originally these Marcionite psalms that were composed in Greek by Marcion and his disciples, but later, due to their popularity, they were expanded upon and interpolated in a similar manner to how the Evangelicon was later transformed into the Gospel of Luke.
 The psalms may have also been used contemporaneously by gnostic sects such as the Valentinians.

-It seems that when the Church Father Lactantius was translating the psalms into Latin, he inserted an additional psalm about the Virgin Birth, and later when the psalms were translated into Syriac, they were Judaized in their tone further to bring them closer to the prevailing orthodoxy.
+It seems that when the Church Father Lactantius was translating the psalms into Latin, he inserted an additional psalm about the Virgin Birth, and later, when the psalms were translated into Syriac, they were Judaized in their tone further to bring them closer to the prevailing orthodoxy.
 At some point, these Marcionite psalms were renamed as the Odes of Solomon to erroneously tie them to the Hebrew Bible and King Solomon despite their clear Christian overtones.

 These psalms were originally referred to as ‘psalmoi idiotikoi’, which means psalms not pertaining to the canon of scripture, or at least not the direct product of divine inspiration.
+The psalms may have originated as a collection of baptismal hymns.

 At the Council of Laodicea in 360 C.E., it was decreed that no psalms composed by uninspired men should be used in the Church service.
 These compositions were thus excluded despite their growing popularity.